Why do Nodinite use port 8000?

 Connectivity Options

-- TCP port 8000 (default) incoming.
+- TCP port 8000 (default) incoming

-- Service Bus Relaying alternative configuration.
+- Service Bus Relaying as an alternative configuration

 Monitoring Service